FStarLang/FStar/doc/book/part1/part1_lemmas.rst

 .. _Part1_lemmas:

-Lemmas and Proofs by Induction
+Lemmas and proofs by induction
 ==============================

 Let's say you wrote the ``factorial`` function and gave it the type